ymanshur/simplebank/.github/pull_request_template.md

 ## Changes

-List the key changes and a brief description proposed made:
+List the key changes and a brief description of those proposed:

 - **New features:**
 - **Bug fixes:**